 When the non-covered medical expense is The amount of the deduction is Limited to the amount Medicaid would normally pay.
 A type of medical expense that is not covered under the AHCCCS Medical Benefits Package.
 The fair market value for the medical expense.
 A long-term care service not covered due to a transfer penalty period.
 Zero.
-The customer's responsibility such as: Co-payments; Co-insurance; and The amount the customer is responsible to pay.
+The amount the customer is responsible to pay.